bwaidelich/Wwwision.PrivateResources/README.md

 #### Custom strategy ####

-You can implement your own strategy for serving files, implementing the ``FileServeStrategyInterface``.
+You can create your own strategy for serving files, implementing the ``FileServeStrategyInterface``.
+With this you could for example realize protected CDN resources.

 Signals
 -------